-An implicit objective of capital account liberalization was to facilitate the financing of public sector deficits without crowding-out private investment.
-However, the outcome was to aggravate the fiscal problem, forcing the government to pay an even higher spread compared to safer dollar assets which became easily accessible even for small savers.
+An implicit objective of capital-account liberalization was to facilitate the financing of public sector deficits without crowding-out private investment.
+However, the outcome was to aggravate the fiscal problem, forcing the Government to pay interest rates incorporating a higher spread compared to the safer dollar assets which became easily accessible even for small savers.
 During the 1990s interest rates on government debt exceeded the inflation rate, on average, by more than 30 percentage points.
-With inflation averaging some 75 per cent, this meant a real rate of interest of almost 20 per cent (table 1).
+With inflation averaging some 75 per cent, this meant a real rate of interest of more than 17 per cent (table 1).
 Two factors appear to have played a crucial role in pushing up the rate of interest on government debt.
 First, dollarization reduced the transaction costs of entry and exit into foreign assets, raising their net return.
 Second, instability of the inflation rate raised the risk of assets denominated in domestic currencies, raising the spread; during the decade as a whole, the standard deviation of annual average rate of inflation was 15 percentage points.
 These factors accelerated the currency substitution, raising the share of foreign exchange deposits held by residents in total bank deposits from 25 per cent in 1990 to 43 per cent in 1999.
-Rate of interest earned on dollar deposits rose rapidly, reaching double digit figures after 1997.
+The rate of interest earned on dollar deposits rose rapidly and reached double-digit figures after 1997.